Skip to content

 logger.info(

-f'Self-references in "{res.ssid}": N={res.num_references}, '
+f'Self-references in "{res.title}": N={res.num_references}, '

 f"Score={res.reference_score}%"